Ecohouse: Costs

 Generally, Eco-houses are labelled as costly and expensive for the average citizen to afford.
 Perceptions of costs are one of the main issues for many builders and owners.
-This perception is induced by the medias coverage of Eco-houses built according to the standards of above average income homeowners.
-According to SmartMarket Report, around two-thirds of Eco-house owners, who built their own homes, had an annual budget of over $50,000.
-This above average income and the freedom in building their own design, furniture, and materials for their Eco-houses attributes to the addition of more expensive features, but this does not mean there are not affordable Eco-houses on the market.
-It all depends where you allocate your money.
-The Ecohome Network successfully built Canada's first LEED Platinum V4 home, the Edelweiss House, in the harsh climate of Quebec for around the same cost as a code-built home - Canada Green Building Council President Thomas Mueller called Ecohome's Edelweiss House "A phenomenal achievement".
+This perception is induced by media coverage of Eco-houses built according to the standards of above-average-income homeowners.
+According to the 2006 McGraw-Hill Construction Residential Green Building SmartMarket Report, around two-thirds of Eco-house buyers had an annual income of over $50,000.
+This above average income and the freedom to mix their own interior design, furniture, and materials for their Eco-houses attributes to the addition of more expensive features.
+This does not mean there are no affordable Eco-houses on the market: the Ecohome Network successfully built Canada's first LEED Platinum V4 home, the Edelweiss House, in the harsh climate of Quebec for around the same cost as a code-built home.
+Canada Green Building Council President Thomas Mueller called Ecohome's Edelweiss House "a phenomenal achievement".

 Builders of Eco-houses are also taking initiatives to reduce the costs associated with general homes.
 The main factors contributing to cost for any house includes land, planning, infrastructure, professional fees, accreditation, compliance fees, labour, materials, market, and occupation.
 With this being said, initiatives being done to reduce house costs for Eco-houses are directed towards materials and the market.
 In decreasing material costs, Eco-house builders use reclaimed materials.
 Eco-house builders can also gain community land trust for ownership of land.
 For example, in Colorado, US, Eco-builders were able to eliminate costs by building on cheap land in an absent location while using reclaimed materials.
 With building in a remote location, the Colorado Eco-builders eliminated land costs.